Anticomonotonicity for Preference Axioms: The Natural Counterpart to Comonotonicity: Abstract

 \section{Abstract}

-Comonotonicity (``same variation'') of random variables minimizes hedging possibilities and has been widely used in many fields.
-Comonotonic restrictions of traditional axioms have led to impactful inventions in decision models, including Gilboa and Schmeidler's ambiguity models.
-This paper investigates antimonotonicity (``opposite variation''), the natural counterpart to comonotonicity, minimizing leveraging possibilities.
-Surprisingly, antimonotonic restrictions of traditional axioms often do not give new models but, instead, give generalized axiomatizations of existing ones.
-We, thus, generalize: (a) classical axiomatizations of linear functionals through Cauchy's equation; (b) as-if-risk-neutral pricing through no-arbitrage; (c) subjective probabilities through bookmaking; (d) Anscombe-Aumann expected utility; (e) risk aversion in Savage's subjective expected utility.
-In each case, our generalizations show where the most critical tests of classical axioms lie: in the antimonotonic cases (maximal hedges).
-We, finally, present cases where antimonotonic restrictions do weaken axioms and lead to new models, primarily for ambiguity aversion in nonexpected utility. \\ ~ \\ \textbf{Keywords}: Comonotonicity, bookmaking, hedging, subjective expected utility, ambiguity aversion
+Comonotonicity (``same variation'') of random variables minimizes hedging possibilities and has been widely used, e.g., in Gilboa and Schmeidler's ambiguity models.
+This paper investigates anticomonotonicity (``opposite variation''; abbreviated ``AC''), the natural counterpart to comonotonicity.
+It minimizes leveraging rather than hedging possibilities.
+Surprisingly, AC restrictions of several traditional axioms do not give new models.
+Instead, they strengthen the foundations of existing classical models: (a) linear functionals through Cauchy's equation; (b) Anscombe-Aumann expected utility; (c) as-if-risk-neutral pricing through no-arbitrage; (d) de Finetti's bookmaking foundation of Bayesianism using subjective probabilities; (e) risk aversion in Savage's subjective expected utility.
+In each case, our generalizations show where the critical tests of classical axioms lie: in the AC cases (maximal hedges).
+We next present examples where AC restrictions do essentially weaken existing axioms, and do provide new properties and new models. \\ ~ \\ \textbf{Keywords}: Comonotonicity, bookmaking, hedging, subjective expected utility, ambiguity aversion \\ \textbf{JEL Classification}: D81, C60, C02

 \parindent 5ex